December 2, 2017

 1. Every racer including the kids/women will need to purchase their transponder at sign-up for $10.00 (can be used year after year).

-Permanent backgrounds/numbers are recommended but make sure the number is within the range listed above & contact us to make sure another rider hasn’t already reserved it.
+Permanent backgrounds/numbers are recommended but make sure the number is within the range listed & contact us to make sure another rider hasn’t already reserved it.
 Here are the suggested colors

 (not required, just recommended):